• Skip to primary navigation

 How can I season my pressure cooker mashed potatoes?

-If you are serving mashed potatoes with gravy i recommend just seasoning them with salt and pepper. if you want to serve them without gravy and some seasonings here are some ideas:
+If you are serving them with gravy i recommend just seasoning them with salt and pepper. if you want to serve them without gravy and some seasonings here are some ideas: chives and extra butter, roast a head of garlic and mix it in with the sour cream, bacon, cheddar cheese, and ranch dressing mix.

 If I double this recipe do I need to increase my cooking time on my pressure cooker?